normanj9/recipes/docs/recipes/salsa-roja.md

 ### 3. Blend

-Using a blender or molcajete, blend or pound the charred tomato and onion with the garlic, salt, chillies and 1 teaspoon of their cooking water, until you have a chunky salsa.
-Stir through the coriander and transfer to a serving bowl.
+Using a blender or molcajete, blend or pound the charred tomato and onion with the peeled garlic, salt, chillies and 1 teaspoon of their cooking water, until you have a chunky salsa.

-### 4. Cook (recommended for storage)
+### 4. Cook

 Heat the oil in a small saucepan over medium-high heat.
 Add the salsa and cook, stirring, for 7 minutes, or until heated through and slightly reduced.
 The salsa is ready when the colour changes to a dark orange.
-Set aside to cool before serving.
+Set aside to cool before storing in an airtight container in the fridge for up to 1 week.

 ### 5. Serve

-Serve fresh on the day it's made, or if cooked, store in an airtight container in the fridge for up to 1 week.
+Spoon over tacos and finish with fresh coriander (cilantro) leaves.